 IES Berlin, Freiburg, Vienna:

-Completed applications for the full year, fall, and spring semesters should be submitted no later than February 1, 2010.
+Completed applications for the academic year, fall 2016, and spring 2017 should be submitted in HARD COPY no later than February 1, 2016.

 Wayne State München